 “This test center offers employees and students a further corona test option, alongside the self-administered rapid tests.
 The test center on our university campus is not only available for university members; it is also open to members of the public.
 For example, students who are taking part in on-site laboratory courses can get tested here, or employees from surrounding facilities and institutions, or Vaihingen residents”, says Jan Gerken, Chancellor at the University of Stuttgart.

 Rapid testing procedure

 Please make an appointment online [de], as this helps to avoid long waiting times.
 It is also possible to get tested without making an appointment.
-Please do not eat or drink anything for at least one hour before the test.
+Please do not eat or drink anything for at least ten minutes before the test.
 A trained team supervised by doctors is on-site to carry out the antigen rapid tests.
 Approximately 20 minutes after the test, you will receive printed proof of the result that you may take with you.

 Just because you have a negative test result does not necessarily mean that you do not have the corona virus.
 It means that it is less likely that you are a risk to others at the time when you conducted the test.
 The test is merely a snapshot.

 Please be aware: the applicable hygiene and social distancing rules specified in the University of Stuttgart’s Hygiene Concept must be followed at all times – even if you have a negative test result.
 This applies to all guidelines specified in the Hygiene Concept, particularly the rule that you must wear a face mask.